Est.2010

 You don't need to be a world-leading AI thought leader to effectively use AI as a project manager; you just need to learn how to use AI for managing projects.

-This might sound like an over-simplification, but what I mean is that you should learn AI in a vocational way, putting your efforts into learning the skills, practices, and softwares that project managers actually need in their sector.
+This might sound like an over-simplification, but what I mean is that you should learn AI in a vocational way, putting your efforts into learning the skills, practices, and software that project managers actually need in their sector.
 While many courses might promise to broadly "teach you AI", what you need is to sharpen specific skills that will give you the edge in the project sector.

 That's why our AI for Project Managers programme brings together industry-relevant learnings — like how to improve risk management, stakeholder analysis, and project visualisation — into focused training modules, so we don't overwhelm project managers with the broad-strokes approach.
 This helps them learn the AI skills they truly need.